 The high preload of the bearings leads to a very high sliding friction and even higher static friction.
 Due to the slow rotation, the axis is constantly between static and sliding friction, a very unstable zone which is therefore hardly controllable.
 Experiments have shown that a fast control, such as the Triamec servo drives, brings enormous improvements of considerably more than one order of magnitude in synchronous operation.

 Fast processes in the millisecond range

 Sufficient sampling is essential for good process control.

 Fast processes such as wire bonding, where up to 30 wires per second must be drawn between the silicon chip and the package connections, require a high sampling frequency: The 20μm thick wire is drawn in only 15ms in a complex path in space.
 It goes without saying that this trajectory must be mapped with sufficient scanning frequency to make the process stable and robust.

 The Triamec servo drives work with a path planning in 10kHz cycles, which can be reprogrammed within 100μs.
 The 10kHz set data are interpolated to 100kHz in the drive for position control.

 A fast control reacts faster to deviations and can therefore suppress or compensate them better.

 Good interference suppression is the goal of every control system, in addition to high damping and good control behavior.
 This should be aimed for up to the highest possible frequencies.
 The customer's application thus achieves a significantly higher robustness, better surface qualities and thus an overall better process quality.

-With a current control of 100kHz and a position/speed control of 50kHz, Triamec sets standards in this area.
+With a current control and position/speed control of 100kHz, Triamec sets standards in this area.